-The number of required COVID-19 tests (RT-PCR method) during the stay in Phuket at own expense as per the following requirements:
+The number of required COVID-19 tests during the stay in Phuket at own expense as per the following requirements:

-- The first test upon arrival and await the test results in the accommodation
+- The first RT-PCR test upon arrival and await the test results in the accommodation

-- The second test on Day 6 or 7
+- The second test is ATK self-test on Day 5

-All the mandatory COVID-19 tests need to be pre-booked and prepaid via PSAS System and proof of payment for RT-PCR tests must be submitted when applying for Certificate of Entry.
+COVID-19 tests need to be pre-booked and prepaid via PSAS System and proof of payment for tests must be submitted when applying for Thailand Pass.